buzzqw/TUS/OBSS/markdown-separati/en/42-the-earth.md

 The underground, whether caves, catacombs, or infinite tunnels, if not true underground cities, exists throughout the Earth, an imperishable memory, stratified and re-stratified, of its history.
 There is never an end to how deep one can go; there is always something else below that is even more magnificent and dangerous.

-Legends speak of entire regions swallowed underground, cities that from day to night disappeared in a cloud of dust.
-Everywhere there are accesses to the depths where treasures and riches are fabled, where the Law of the Prize awaits those who dare to take up the challenge.
+Legends speak of entire regions swallowed underground, cities that disappeared overnight in a cloud of dust.
+Everywhere, there are entrances to depths where treasures and riches are fabled, and where your rewards await those who dare to take up the challenge.

 ## Religions